RobertD502/petkitaio/README.md

 Asynchronous Python library for PetKit's API.

 This is PetKit's undocumented API.
 With that said, future changes made by PetKit may break this library.
-All API calls are made to PetKit's USA servers.
+The API endpoint used is determined based on the region your account is locked to.
+Although support has been added for the PetKit Asia API endpoint, I have not personally tested it.

 ## **Currently Supported Devices**:
 - [D3 Feeder (Fresh Element Infinity)](https://www.amazon.com/PETKIT-Automatic-Stainless-Programmable-Dispenser/dp/B09JFK8BCQ)